Non-Invasive Health Care - St. Augustine

 Call 904-429-7750

-Sciatica pain is caused when the sciatic nerve is irritated, pinched or compressed in the lower back.
-The most common cause is a herniated or bulging disc that applies pressure to the nerve root.
+Sciatica pain is commonly caused when the sciatic nerve or related nerve roots are irritated, pinched, inflamed, or compressed in the lower back.
+One of the most common causes is a herniated or bulging disc that places pressure on a nerve root in the lumbar spine.

 What Does Sciatica Pain Feel Like?

-The pain may come and go and although the cause of the pain originates in the low back the pain is felt primarily in one leg or the other.
+The pain may come and go, or it may be constant.
+Although the source of the irritation often begins in the lower back, the pain is commonly felt in one leg more than the other.

 Sciatica Pain?
 We can help!